-As of February 28, 2022, there were 138 shareholders of record of our common stock.
+As of February 28, 2021, there were 148 shareholders of record of our common stock.
 Because shares of our common stock are held by depositaries, brokers and other nominees, the number of beneficial holders of our shares is substantially larger than the number of record holders.
+Based on information available to us, we believe there are approximately 13,800 non-objecting beneficial owners of our shares of our common stock in addition to the record holders.